 Much of Istanbul is steeped in history, but several sections are UNESCO named.
-Most notably, the Golden Horn, located on the Bosphorus and encompassing Hagia Sofia, dating back to the 6th century, and the Hippodrome of Constantine, to name just two.
+Most notably, the Golden Horn, located on the Bosphorus and encompassing Hagia Sophia, dating back to the 6th century, and the Hippodrome of Constantine, to name just two.

 Archaeological Site Of Ani